 - Set the Variable Type property to the Vector type

 - Compile the blueprint so those changes would be applied to the blueprint

 By default, the TargetPosition is (0, 0, 0), which means, our Units will go to the (0, 0, 0) position at the start of the game.
-As we don’t want this to happen, we will initialize the TargetPosition variable with the Unit’s position instead:
+As we don’t want this to happen in our Unreal Engine RTS, we will initialize the TargetPosition variable with the Unit’s position instead: